 Turorial : Fiber-Coupled Laser Diode Basics

 Fiber-coupled laser diode : this tutorial provides an overview of the technical properties of fiber-coupled laser diodes.
-The various laser diode families such as DFB laser diodes or multi-emitter high power laser diodes will be described in this tutorial.
+The various laser diode families such as DFB laser diodes or multi-emitter high power laser diodes are described in this tutorial.

 Full PDF version : Fiber-Coupled Laser Diode

 Laser diodes are everywhere today.
 They are the simplest element to convert electrical power into laser power.
 Laser diodes are based on several semiconductor assembled materials (GaAs, InP or other more complex structures like GaN).
 Singlemode laser diodes are low power laser diodes (typically <1W) whereas multimode laser diodes are much higher power devices (typically >10 W up to several kW).

 It is important to know the two types of active fibers that are commonly used to couple the light coming in from a laser diode: